Business Integration Solutions documentation

 About: Temporary Table Handler

-When exporting data from BC, an internal document gives you the option to manipulate data without commiting anything to the database, by using the temporary table handler.
-This must be done in the documents properties, at the table level.
+When exporting data from BC, an internal document lets you manipulate data without committing anything to the database, using the temporary table handler.
+Configure this in the document properties at the table level.

-The custom handler must have the same table no as its source, as the one from your internal document, and implement the trigger OnRun, where all the logic goes (an example below).
+The custom handler must have the same table number as the source table in your internal document and must implement the OnRun trigger, where all the logic goes (see example below).

-The custom handler is retriggered each time when the node is hit, which in some cases might mean multiple times if the node in discussion is a child of another node.
+The custom handler re-triggers each time the node is hit, which in some cases may mean several times if the node is a child of another node.

-Filter setup from the document are applied to the Rec variable in different filter groups, see "Filter group" table above, clearing those may have unforseen consequences.
+Filters from the document apply to the Rec variable in different filter groups (see table above).
+Clearing those filters may have unforeseen consequences.

-The above mentioned filters can be retrieved from the Rec variable from their coresponding filtergroup if one needs to manipulate them.
+The filters mentioned above are retrievable from the Rec variable from their corresponding filter group, if you need to manipulate them.

 codeunit 50000 YourTempTableHandler